XcalableMP/manual/en/distribute.rst

 .. image:: ../img/distribute/multi.png

-The user can specify different distribution pattern to each dimension.
+The user can specify a different distribution pattern to each dimension.

 * XMP/C program